 The production team, which consists of individuals who have had extensive experience and success in the motion picture industry, has agreed, subject to the film’s ultimate financing and schedule, to work on the film having been satisfied with their review of the script and strategic methodology.
 These individuals have a strong track record of delivering quality projects.

 A fashion film that Mr. Cox produced, wrote and directed, David Gandy's Goodnight, was named by Fashion Film Network as the second most-watched fashion film on earth the month of its YouTube release.
-Produced by Red Square Pictures in collaboration with both David Schwimmer's production company Dark Harbor Stories and elk studios, David Gandy's Goodnight also finished in second place at the 2014 Fashion Film Awards held at the Majestic Hotel during the Cannes Film Festival.
-Roman Polanski's fashion film A Therapy, starring Sir Ben Kingsley and Helena Bonham Carter, finished in first place, while projects finishing behind Mr. Cox's included fashion films directed by Wes Anderson, Roman Coppola, Baz Luhrmann and Martin Scorsese.
+Produced by Red Square Pictures in collaboration with both Dark Harbor Stories (David Schwimmer's production company) and Elk Studios, David Gandy's Goodnight also finished in second place at the 2014 Fashion Film Awards held during the Cannes Film Festival.
+Roman Polanski's fashion film A Therapy starring Sir Ben Kingsley and Helena Bonham Carter finished in first place, while projects finishing behind Mr. Cox's included fashion films directed by Wes Anderson, Roman Coppola, Baz Luhrmann and Martin Scorsese.

 Mr. Cox has studied writing and/or filmmaking at Columbia Journalism School, The New School and New York University's Tisch School of the Arts.
-He is also a creative editing consultant on feature films of varying budgets, including Searching for Sonny starring Minka Kelly and Trust directed by David Schwimmer and starring Clive Owen, Catherine Keener, Liana Liberato and Viola Davis.
+He is also a creative editing consultant on feature films of varying budgets, including Searching for Sonny starring Minka Kelly and Trust starring Clive Owen, Catherine Keener and Viola Davis.

 Prior to founding Red Square Pictures, Mr. Cox spent 12 years as an investment banker in both London and New York, leading deal teams involved in closing transactions ranging from a $40 million securitization to a $16 billion LBO in a variety of jurisdictions across the globe.
 Mr. Cox has worked as an investment banker at HSBC, JPMorgan, Lehman Brothers and most recently as a vice president at Goldman Sachs.
 His professional experience also includes time as a legislative intern on Capitol Hill (Senator Carl Levin).